CardanoThings/Workshops/Workshop-02/examples/led-blink-code/README.md

-# Epoch Clock Code
+# Led Blink Code

-Display Cardano epoch progress on circular WS2812 LED ring with blue progress indicator
+Simple WS2812 LED ring blink example - test wiring with one LED at a time

 ## Requirements